yunakeji/react-native-guide/README.md

 - [iOS app that transcript your voice with IBM Watson Cloud ★33](https://github.com/yrezgui/meowth-ios)

-## Frameworks

-- [Awesome React Native Meteor ★115](https://github.com/meteor-factory/awesome-react-native-meteor) - An awesome list of resources for using Meteor and React Native together
-- [NativeBase ★3679](https://github.com/GeekyAnts/NativeBase) - builds a layer on top of React Native that provides you with basic set of components for mobile application development
-- [Teaset ★101](https://github.com/rilyu/teaset) - A UI library for react native, provides 20+ pure JS(ES6) components, focusing on content display and action control.

 ## Tutorials

 Walkthroughs and tutorials that help you learn React Native.